Michel Polnareff: 2018–present

+On 3 October 2018, Michel Polnareff announced that his album Enfin! would be released on 30 November, marking his first studio album in 28 years.
+The album received mixed critical reception.
 On 24 July 2022, four years after the release of Enfin!, Polnareff announced Polnareff chante Polnareff, a piano-and-vocal album featuring new versions of his earlier songs.
-The album received a generally positive response and was supported by a French concert tour in 2023.
+The album was followed by a concert tour in 2023.